mdancho84/mdancho84.github.io/_posts/2018-06-19-business-science-problem-framework.md

 ---
 **Data Scientists want to solve business problems.
 However, the sad fact is that most data science projects in organizations fail.** It's not because of lack of skill or knowledge.
 Data science projects need a clear and effective plan of attack to be successful.
 As data scientists, we study a wide array of tools: advanced algorithms, knowledge of statistics, and even programming skills.

-If you're like me, you've had to learn how to successfully manage a project through trial and error.
-Fortunately, I've learned a lot over the past several years working with clients, and I've integrated the best resources into a **7-step framework that will solve 90% of data science projects successfully:** [**The Business Science Problem Framework**](/bspf.html)**.**
+If you're like me, you've had to learn how to do data science projects through trial and error.
+Fortunately, I've learned a lot over the past several years working with clients, and I've integrated the best resources into a **7-step framework that will solve 90% of data science projects successfully while cutting your project times in half:** [**The Business Science Problem Framework**](/bspf.html)**.**

-In this article, I'll cover the basics showing you **how the BSPF helps as a guide for business problem solving AND successfully completing 90% of data science projects (BONUS: Customer Churn Problem Case Study)**. [**Download the problem-solving framework for FREE here**](/bspf.html).
+In this article, I'll cover the basics showing you how the BSPF helps as a guide for business problem solving AND successfully completing 90% of data science projects **(BONUS: Customer Churn Problem Case Study)**. [**Download the problem-solving framework for FREE here**](/bspf.html).

 ## Learning Trajectory